OmarMiniesy/Notes/Security/Web Application Security/Cross Site Scripting (XSS).md

 > The `innerHTML` sink doesn't accept `script` elements on any modern browser, nor will `svg onload` events fire.

+###### Reflected DOM XSS

+The server can process data from a request, (unsafe data), and then returns this data back in a response.
+- This data is reflected in a response, and placed in the DOM.
+- This data could be processed by a script on the website that could eventually place it in a *sink*.

+> The idea is the same, to look for a *taint flow*, but the data could be coming from the server.

+###### Stored DOM XSS

+Data is stored at the server, and then returned to the website in a later response.
+- A script with a *sink* could later process this data in an unsafe way.

 ###### DOM XSS in jQuery

 The `attr()` function can change the attributes of DOM elements.